organisciak/dissertation/document/1_intro.md

 The main contribution of this study is _methodological_: understanding issues related to proper -- or improper -- crowdsourcing in information sciences.
 It is written in the service of uncovering issues and answering them thoroughly, where a reader may develop realistic expectations or hypotheses for tasks beyond the tasks used for this study's experiments.

-A reader of this work will understand:

- * the issues related to using crowdsourcing contributions for improving document metadata, particularly for information retrieval indexing and evaluation, and user-based filtering or recommendation;
- * the effect of different designs of crowdsourcing collection tasks on the resulting reliability and consistency of the collected data, particularly designs that train workers, give them feedback, or hurry them;
- * sources of contributor-specific error in information retrieval evaluation tasks; and
- * how these findings may assist future working in information science and cultural heritage spaces.
+A reader of this work will understand: the issues related to using crowdsourcing contributions for improving document metadata, particularly for information retrieval indexing and evaluation, and user-based filtering or recommendation; the effect of different designs of crowdsourcing collection tasks on the resulting reliability and consistency of the collected data, particularly designs that train workers, give them feedback, or hurry them; sources of contributor-specific error in information retrieval evaluation tasks; and how these findings may assist future working in information science and cultural heritage spaces.

-Among the findings of this study, the most valuable, interesting, or promising include:
+Among the most valuable or promising outcomes, this study includes the findings that:

  - Collection interface design is a vital influence on the quality of collected data, and strategies to better guide workers can improve crowdsourced contribution quality without greatly raising the cost of collection nor impeding other quality control strategies.
  - Varying interpretations of instructions are an important threat to reliability and accuracy in crowdsourcing, a source of problems that even affects trustworthy, attentive workers.
  - The accuracy of a worker on the first task in a task set is a significant indicator of their future performance, which can be used to intervene early on expected poor workers.
  - Interventions such as anchoring, training, and performance feedback improve the quality of contributions.
 Anchoring reduces user-specific bias in scaled forms by tying the interface to more explicit benchmarks.
 Training helps affirm or correct workers' understanding of the task, particularly in cases where the task stays constant throughout multiple interactions.
 Performance feedback presents to workers an estimate of their performance, effective for less abstract tasks, except for the absolute worst workers.
- - An intervention that forefronts instructions behind an explicitly dismissable window improved contribution quality in an experiment greatly, despite its simplicity.
-This efficacy-to-simplicity ratio suggests promise for future research.
+ - An intervention that forefronts instructions behind an explicitly dismissable window improves contribution quality great in the studied context.
+This finding is promising for future work because of the simplicity of the design change.
- - Training workers on the proper type of contribution is effective for raising their performance, all other circumstances being equal.
-This is particularly strong in cases where there can be divergent interpretations of the codebook (e.g. what is a good image tag).
  - Paid crowdsourcing, often used for tasks with an assumed ground truth, can be also be applied in subjective contexts.
 This is particularly promising for on-demand personalization contexts, such as recommendation without prior data to train on.
  - Taste-matching and taste-grokking, introduced as two approaches to crowdsourcing subjective information, are both found to be promising, with strengths in different areas.
 Matching, where crowd workers are matched to the target person[^Target] based on their similarity, is good for long-term interactions or for bootstrapping multi-target systems.
 Grokking, where crowd workers make sense of the target person and customize their contributions based on an intuited understanding of the target, is especially good for tasks with broad decision spaces and is more enjoyable to perform.